TanjaKec/bootcamp/content/day3/blogdown/_index.en.markdown

 To see the current **Hugo themes** go to <https://themes.gohugo.io/>.

-Let the knowledge and familiarity with `blogdown` and `Hugo` grow first.🧐 Once you get familiour with `blogdown` and `Hugo` you can always swich to a different theme. 💇 <https://bookdown.org/yihui/blogdown/other-themes.html>
+Let the knowledge and familiarity with `blogdown` and `Hugo` grow first.🧐 Once you get familiar with `blogdown` and `Hugo` you can always switch to a different theme. 💇 <https://bookdown.org/yihui/blogdown/other-themes.html>

 #### Structure of a HUGO site